April 13th – LOST

 You have all been very kind and supportive, so I thought I’d just let you know that as of 8:30 am Monday there is no sign of my kitty Oscar.
 I know you all know what it’s like to lose a creature you love.
 Oscar has been an extraordinary friend, there through some very difficult times.
 Oscar’s chip is updated, I’ve called my vet and local vets, and submitted a “lost pet” form to the Wake County Animal Shelter.
-I will go in later today I will keep walking around with the treat container.Please continue to be on the lookout for him.
-I can be reached at: (919) 454-9917 or email: JenaBall@CritterKin.com.
+I will go in later today I will keep walking around shaking his treat container and calling his name.Please continue to be on the lookout for him.
+I can be reached at: JenaBall@CritterKin.com.

 April 17th – Found but NOT Rescued

 I FOUND HIM!
 So glad he is alive, but he is in my apartment complex’s storm drain system.
 It is a whole series of interconnected tunnels with 250-lb. grates over the openings.
 The apartment management doesn’t want to have the grates removed, so there is really only one opening (very far from where I spotted him) where I can put a trap.

 Oscar is clearly terrified, even of me.
 The grate where I saw him is about 20 feet from my apartment.
 I can see the opening. from my balcony.
 It’s SO frustrating to know he’s there but I am unable to reach him.